nasa/fprime/docs/HowTo/develop-subtopologies.md

 > Note that with the latest release of `fprime-tools`, you can run `fprime-util new --subtopology` to generate the subtopology structure.

-> [!IMPORTANT]
+> [!NOTE]
-> This documentation provides an overview to how subtopologies are built.
-However, their feature set has been expanded in the form of the [Subtopology AC tool](#the-subtopology-autocoder).
-We highly recommend using it to develop subtopologies.
+> Remember, this document covers hand-written subtopologies.
+See [a later section](#the-subtopology-autocoder) for information about the Subtopology Autocoder tool, the other way of creating subtopologies.

 ## Individual File Contents